mshahcode/CardTransactionCashBackBackEnd/README.md

 # CardZone - Cashback Management System

+This project required to create a cashback management system that can manage cards and transactions.

 - Build the app with
   - for MacOS / Linux `./gradlew clean build`
   - for Windows `gradlew.bat clean build`